denverpost/bill-tracker/README.md

 1. Check out / update the repo.
 2. Create a virtual environtment.
 3. Download the project requirements, `pip install -r requirements.txt`
-4. Download all the bills, `python legquery.py --limit 4000`
+4. Download all the bills, `python legquery.py`
+5. Download the bill details for the current session, `python legquery.py --session 2016a`
 5. Open a new terminal window, cd to the project, activate the virtualenv
 6. `python runserver.py`, then open up http://localhost:5000/